ddombrov/MancalaAndAyoGame/README.md

 ```
 ## Limitations

 While both rule sets should not cause errors, the Ayo rules has some incomplete logic.
 The GameRules class has replaced Board class.
 Persistance and GUI not yet implemented.
+Code has duplication due to time constraints.

 ## Author Information